NCEA Level 1 Project X

 Students will develop:

-- A project that – is a product, a service or an event
+- A project that – fulfills a specific need or opportunity – product, service or event

 - A project that – excites and interests them